Baldwin family: Ancestry

-The Baldwin family’s patrilineal line traces to a Richard “Rich” Baldwin, who lived in England in the 1500s.
-Through their father Alexander Rae Baldwin Jr the Baldwin brothers are descended from the Mayflower passengers John Howland and Elizabeth Tilley, as well as from William Bradford through their maternal grandfather, Daniel LeRoy Martineau.
+The Baldwin family’s patrilineal line traces to a Richard Baldwin, who lived in England in the 1500s.
+Through their father, Alexander Rae Baldwin Jr., the Baldwin brothers are descended from the Mayflower passengers John Howland and Elizabeth Tilley, as well as from William Bradford through their maternal grandfather, Daniel LeRoy Martineau.
 The four brothers are therefore the 13th generation of their family to be born in North America.